Debt Settlement Success Rates

 This information represents every enrolled account for my completed clients from 1/1/2012 - 5/31/2019.

 The percentages represent the percentage of the balance that was paid.

 The percentages are based on the balances at the time of enrollment.

-The average fee was calculated based on 12.5% of savings.
+The settlement averages that include fees was calculated based on 12.5% of savings.

 My average debt settlement percentages are not intended to be a guarantee of any future settlement results.